Onshore Oil & Gas

 Exploration for oil and gas changed significantly in the early 2000s, with new applications of extraction methods, known as horizontal drilling and hydraulic fracturing, commonly called “fracking.”

-BLM field offices prepare comprehensive Resource Management Plans (RMPs) to guide leasing decisions on federal lands, including which lands are open to oil and gas leasing, and which lands are closed.
+BLM field offices prepare comprehensive Resource Management Plans (RMPs).
+RMPs guide leasing decisions on federal lands.
+This includes which lands are open to oil and gas leasing, and which lands are closed.
 BLM field offices develop RMPs in line with multiple-use and sustained-yield principles, and by engaging the public and various levels of government.

-BLM field offices award leases for oil and gas resources on lands designated within RMPs during frequent (often quarterly) live lease auctions open to the public.
+BLM field offices award leases for oil and gas resources on lands designated within RMPs during live lease auctions open to the public.
+Auctions are held frequently, often quarterly.
 Before the live auction, the BLM field office estimates the fair market value for the natural resources in question.

 During the live auction, bidders compete for a lease by placing bids.
 The BLM field office awards the lease to the highest bidder, so long as the bid is equal to or greater than the fair market value estimate.
 Once the BLM field office accepts a bid, the bidder must pay the bonus as well as the first year’s rent to BLM to secure the lease.

-The lease holder must file an Application for Permit to Drill (APD) with the BLM field office in order to explore the leased land for oil and gas deposits.
-To apply for an APD, lease holders must submit an Exploration Plan that includes information about the well and associated rights of way, roads, pipelines, and production facilities.
+The lease holder must file an Application for Permit to Drill (APD) with the BLM field office.
+An APD allows a lease holder to explore the leased land for oil and gas deposits.
+To apply for an APD, lease holders must submit an Exploration Plan.
+The Exploration Plan includes information about the well and associated rights of way, roads, pipelines, and production facilities.
 After the APD is filed, there is a mandatory 30-day public notification period before the permit can be approved.

 While reviewing the APD, BLM analyzes the impact of drilling on the environment using an Environmental Impact Statement or an Environmental Assessment in accordance with the National Environmental Policy Act.
 BLM must also ensure that conditions for the National Historic Preservation Act and the Endangered Species Act are met before awarding the permit.